giordi91/giordi91.github.io/content/post/hairExpansion.md

 The next question, naturally, would be "What are those alternatives?".
 It would be bad of me if I suggest not to go with geometry shaders and don't offer any alternative.

-As far as I know we do have few alternatives which are:
+As far as I know, we have few alternatives:

 - Instancing
 - Vertex Shader